What is endometriosis: causes to recognise

 -

-Presence of complications (such as severe adhesions, chronic disabling pain, impairment of the reproductive or intestinal organs)
+Presence of complications (such as severe adhesions, debilitating chronic pain, impairment of reproductive or intestinal organs)

 -

-Submit an application to INPS , attaching a detailed medical certificate from a specialist (gynecologist, endometriosis center, ultrasound, MRI, etc.)
+Submit an application to INPS, attaching detailed specialist medical certification (gynecologist, endometriosis center, ultrasounds, MRI, etc.)

 -